Are Christmas Trees Safe For My Dog?

 Block off the tree area

 To keep your dog away from your tree, block off the area.
-You can get this highly rated dog gate from Amazon for $88.96.
+You can get this highly rated dog gate from Chewy for $42.

 Clean up any pine needles that fall around your tree so your dog can’t eat them and get sick.
 And it’s a good idea to throw out your tree before it starts shedding tons of needles at the end of the season, too.